our operations

 decommissioned platform transforms into reef

-Erin Englert sometimes wishes she were a scuba diver so she could plunge deep into the U.S. Gulf of Mexico and see the results of her work.
+Erin Englert sometimes wishes she were a scuba diver so she could plunge deep into the U.S. Gulf of America and see the results of her work.

 As a Chevron regulatory affairs advisor, she facilitates programs that transform decommissioned oil and gas platforms into marine life habitats.

-Her latest project involves turning the spar, or hull, of the former Genesis Platform into a gathering spot for creatures like coral, tropical fish and anemones.
+A recent project involved turning the spar, or hull, of the former Genesis Platform into a gathering spot for creatures like coral, tropical fish and anemones.

 erin englert